JiangJinsong/CP3407-myclean-app-group-10/README.md

 ## User Stories (Draft)

+1. Title: Cleaner Profile Management
-1. **As a cleaner**, I want to create and manage my service profile, so that customers can view and choose my services.
+   Description: **As a cleaner**, I want to create and manage my service profile, so that customers can view and choose my services.
    - Priority: High
    - Estimation: 3 days

+2. Title: Customer Booking via Calendar Interface
-2. **As a customer**, I want to book a cleaning service through a calendar interface, so that I can schedule easily.
+   Description: **As a customer**, I want to book a cleaning service through a calendar interface, so that I can schedule easily.
    - Priority: High
    - Estimation: 5 days

+3. Title: Cleaner real-time Booking Notifications
-3. **As a cleaner**, I want to receive real-time booking notifications, so that I don't miss any requests.
+   Description: **As a cleaner**, I want to receive real-time booking notifications, so that I don't miss any requests.
    - Priority: Medium
    - Estimation: 2 days

+4. Title: Secure Online Payment for Customers
-4. **As a customer**, I want to pay for a cleaning session online securely, so that I don't need to pay cash.
+   Description: **As a customer**, I want to pay for a cleaning session online securely, so that I don't need to pay cash.
    - Priority: High
    - Estimation: 4 days

+5. Title: Cleaner Earnings & Satistics Dashboard
-5. **As a cleaner**, I want to view earnings and statistics, so I can track my performance.
+   Description: **As a cleaner**, I want to view earnings and statistics, so I can track my performance.
    - Priority: Medium
    - Estimation: 3 days

+6. Title: Customers Ratings and Reviews
-6. **As a customer**, I want to leave a rating and review after a service, so I can share my experience.
+   Description: **As a customer**, I want to leave a rating and review after a service, so I can share my experience.
    - Priority: Medium
    - Estimation: 2 days

+7. Title: Cleaner Availability Calendar Management
-7. **As a cleaner**, I want to manage my availability calendar, so that bookings match my schedule.
+   Description: **As a cleaner**, I want to manage my availability calendar, so that bookings match my schedule.
    - Priority: High
    - Estimation: 3 days

+8. Title: In-app Messaging between Customers & Cleaners
-8. **As a customer**, I want to contact the cleaner in-app, so that I can ask for special requests.
+   Description: **As a customer**, I want to contact the cleaner in-app, so that I can ask for special requests.
    - Priority: Low
    - Estimation: 2 days

+9. Title: Admin Cleaner Identity Verification
-9. **As an admin**, I want to verify cleaner identities, so that the platform remains trustworthy.
+   Description: **As an admin**, I want to verify cleaner identities, so that the platform remains trustworthy.
    - Priority: Low
    - Estimation: 4 days

+10. Title: Eco-friendly Cleaning Options for Customers
-10. **As a customer**, I want to see eco-friendly cleaning options, so I can make sustainable choices.
+    Description: **As a customer**, I want to see eco-friendly cleaning options, so I can make sustainable choices.
    - Priority: Low
    - Estimation: 2 days